-Our school meals are provided by a third party supplier Wilson Jones who supply school meals to all schools in the Ascot Primary School cluster.
+Our school meals are provided by a third party supplier Wilson Jones.
 Wilson Jones adhere to the Government’s guidelines for nutritional standards.

 Key Stage 1 children are currently entitled to a free Universal Infant School Meal each day they are at school.

-Key Stage 2 children may order a school lunch at a cost of £2.40/day.
-Payment for school lunches should be made in advance via ParentMailPMX.
-Lunch balances can be topped up at any time, but there is a minimum payment of £10.00.
+Key Stage 2 children may order a school lunch at a cost of £2.50/day.
+Payment for school lunches should be made in advance via Arbor.
+Lunch balances can be topped up at any time.

 Your child may be eligible for a FREE school meal and additional benefits such as extra assistance in class and other targeted activities agreed with the school through the Pupil Premium Programme.